 You may have already been to a pet store (heaven forbid!) or a cat show, where you fell in love with a particular breed.
 One important factor with "purebred" cats is that, unless the breeders has years of experience with genetics, and carefully chooses their breeding stock with the cats' full pedigree background, undesirable traits will creep into the breed.

-Some breeds have inherent problems because of this, e.g. Persians with P.K.D.and/or nasal problems because of their foreshortened noses, or Manx with spinal problems.
+Some breeds have inherent problems because of this, e.g. Persians with P.K.D.and/or nasal problems because of their foreshortened noses.
 Reputable breeders will screen their cats and offer guarantees against known physical problems in their breed.

 "Moggies," which I've adopted from the English term for domestic mixed breed cats, are of unknown parentage.
 The Moggie you adopt from a shelter or rescue organization will most likely be a true "orphan."
 Because their health and genetic history is unknown, it is important for a shelter cat to be tested against certain diseases, and to receive his "shots," preferably before you bring one home.